Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

   https://dummyjson.com/users # This endpoint demonstrates name and schema conflict resilutions for two /users endpoints
 ```

-Automatically generated GraphQL queries for two latter endpoints would look as shown below.
-You can test them in the app playground http://localhost:3000/api/graphql.
+Automatically generated GraphQL queries for the two latter endpoints are shown below.
+You can test them in the app’s playground at http://localhost:3000/api/graphql.

 ```bash
 # The original object https://jsonplaceholder.typicode.com/users/9